 In-running betting has come on leaps and bounds in recent years, and is a thriving betting market with a life of its own.
 Most online bookmakers offer the service, but it is best to understand the basics of live betting strategy before you give it a go.
 This is because it is a fast-moving, unforgiving environment where one split-second misstep could potentially cost you big time.

 The timing of a bet can be everything.
-While it’s always advantageous to hedge bets ahead of any announcements that might affect the state of play, it’s becoming more and more popular to wait right up ...
+While it’s always advantageous to hedge bets ahead of any announcements that might affect the state of play, it ...
 Read More

 Currently, there are around 60 horse racing venues in the UK, but if you can't get down to one next race day, you can still enjoy a bet from the comfort of your own home.
 Here are some of the best app ...
 Read More

 As any seasoned sports bettor will know, in-play wagers can be extremely lucrative due to the fact that the odds are often made on the fly.
-Indeed, because odds makers are reacting to the changing dyn ...
+Indeed, be ...
 Read More

 While most people approach sports gambling in a casual way – backing your own team at the weekend, having a punt on the Gold Cup for the sake of it -- if you really want to master live betting, you have to put some sort of system in place.